 My Camera Gear

-Hope you enjoyed these ancient Egypt pictures!
+Thanks for looking!
+I hope you enjoyed these ancient Egypt pictures.

 Wondering what type of camera, drone, or other gear I use?